hzFishy/UnrealNotes/content/Unreal Engine/AI/Miscs.md

 - `FixedPathBrakingDistance`

 # AI controller and rotation
-using SetControlRotation on AIController wont do anything, you must set the actor rotation on possesed pawn
+Using SetControlRotation on AIController wont do anything (if on the pawn you didn't explicit ask for the possesed pawn to use the controller desired rotation), you must set the actor rotation on possesed pawn.